nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 </div>

  ### 3.3 Adjust performance
- As you know that tf(the time rise) is independent on Vin, so let find it when our CMOS have no load at Vout.
+ As you know that "tr"(the time rise) is independent on Vin, so let find it when our CMOS have no load at Vout.

 <div align="center">
 <img src="/Images/tr_have_no_load.png">
 </div>
+I will increase the width of the NMOS and PMOS to see the difference.Let's see whether "tr" increases or decreases ?.